 - In the data foundation and business layer editors, the search in the filter pop-up is case-insensitive (Request 222473).

-- In the Edit Business Layer View dialog box, you can order the views by selecting them and clicking one of the two arrow buttons.
+- In the Edit Business Layer View dialog box, you can order views by selecting them and clicking one of the two arrow buttons.
 This was already possible by dragging and dropping these views in the list.
-Views are displayed in Query Panel in this defined order.
+Views are displayed in Query Panel in the order you have defined.

 Business Layer Views